-The total OPEB liability as of June 30, 2022 is determined using these updated benefit provisions.
-There were no other plan provision changes that would materially impact the total OPEB liability and it is our opinion that these procedures are reasonable and appropriate, and comply with applicable requirements under GASB No. 74.
+There were no other plan provision changes that would materially impact the total OPEB liability since June 30, 2022.
+It is our opinion that these procedures for determining the information contained in these reports are reasonable and appropriate, and comply with applicable requirements under GASB No. 74.